GFA-spec/GFA-spec/GFA2-spec.md

 Moreover, the suffix of any GFA2 descriptor line may contain any number of user-specific SAM tags which may be ignored by software designed to support the core standard.

-There is one name space for all identifiers for segments, edges, gaps, and groups.
+There is one name space for all identifiers for segments, external fragments, edges, gaps, and groups.
 It is an error for any identifier to be used twice in a defining context.
 Note carefully that instead of an identifier, one can use a * for edges, gaps, and groups, implying that an id is not needed as the item will not be referred to elsewhere in the specification.
 Moreover,